Atria (company): Atria Finland

 Atria Finland's leading brand is Atria.
 Atria is the market leader in several product groups in Finland.
 By the company's own estimate, its total market share in grocery stores in about 27%.

-Atria Scandinavia
+Atria Sweden

-Atria Scandinavia's leading brand in Sweden is Sibylla, which is also Atria's most international brand.
-In Denmark, the best known brand is 3-Stjernet.
-In Sweden, Atria has the second largest market share in sausages and cold cuts.
-In Denmark, it is the market leader.
+Atria Sweden's leading brand is Sibylla, which is also Atria's most international brand.
+Other leading brands in Sweden are Lönneberga, Lithells, Ridderheims and Arboga Pastej.

-Atria Russia

-Atria Russia's brands are Pit-Product and CampoMos.
-The Pit-Product-brand is the market leader in its product group in St Petersburg grocery stores, at about 20%.
-CampoMos market share in Moscow and St Petersburg is low.

-Atria Baltic
+Atria Denmark & Estonia

+Atria Denmark's leading brand is 3-Stjernet.
 Atria Baltic's products are manufactured and marketed primarily in Estonia.
-The brands are Maks & Moorits, VK ja Wõro.
+The brands are Maks & Moorits, VK and Wõro.
 Atria's market share in cold cuts and sausages is nationally around 15%.

 Administration and management

 Responsibility for the administration and operations of Atria Group lies with the governing bodies of the parent, Atria Plc.
 These are the General Meeting, Supervisory Board, Board of Directors and CEO.